ggibson-LANL/Iomb-tutorial/README.md

 ### Option 2 — Run locally

-1. Use the iomb_tutorial notebook as a guide but download the config and yaml files for use with your local ILAMB installation.
+1. Use the iomb_tutorial notebook as a guide but download the CAMAS folder with the tutorial specific config and yaml files for use with your local ILAMB installation.